Brit (character): Brit: Old Soldier

-The opening of the first Brit one-shot (later retitled Brit: Old Soldier) showcases elderly American super-soldier Brit defeating Master Mind, who had been controlling a gigantic monster composed of human hostage, although numerous people are killed in the fight.
-CIA Director Steven Erickson is adamant to duplicate Master Mind's power without any harmful side effects, with CIA scientist Dr. Rodgers believing they can safely duplicate his powers as well as Brit's invulnerability.
-Erickson dismissed Rodgers' theory not wanting to risk losing their last line of defense and believed that in spite of his aged appearance, Brit may very well be immortal.
+The opening of the first Brit one-shot (later retitled Brit: Old Soldier) showcases elderly American super-soldier Brit defeating Master Mind, who had been controlling a gigantic monster composed of human hostages, although numerous people are killed in the fight.
+CIA director Steven Erickson is adamant to duplicate Master Mind's power without any harmful side effects, with CIA scientist Dr. Rodgers believing they can safely duplicate his powers as well as Brit's invulnerability.
+Erickson dismissed Rodgers' theory not wanting to risk losing their last line of defense and believed that in spite of his aged appearance, Brit may be immortal.

-Elsewhere, Brit and his girlfriend, Jessica, discuss the future of their relationship and proceed in making love.
+Elsewhere, Brit and his girlfriend, Jessica, discuss the future of their relationship.
 In the middle of sex, Jessica mentioned that her father wanted to meet him and so invited them both for dinner.
 Brit is then called to protect a group of gifted scientists in opening an interdimensional gateway.
-After killing the alien that comes out of the portal, android Donald Ferguson notices Brit's nose bleeding, which he reports to Erickson, who authorises Brit's capture to attempt to duplicate his invulnerability.
+After killing the alien that comes out of the portal, Donald Ferguson notices Brit's nose bleeding, which he reports to Erickson, who authorises Brit's capture to attempt to duplicate his invulnerability.
 Meanwhile, while "squirming" meeting Jessica's parents, Brit is called away to stop a crazed supervillain who has taken over Indonesia.
 After the fight, Erickson and Rodgers came to pick Brit up; rightfully suspicious of the two being together, he quickly punches them out before leaving to marry Jessica.

 Brit: Cold Death

-In Brit: Cold Death, Brit and Jessica are retired in a remote place somewhere in Alaska, where Jessica gives birth to Brit's son, "Brittany Jr.", with Donald learning Brit's first name to also be "Brittany".
+In Brit: Cold Death, Brit and Jessica are retired in a remote place somewhere in Alaska, where Jessica gives birth to Brit's son, Brittany Jr., with Donald learning Brit's first name to be Brittany.
 This storyline features the first appearance of Cecil Stedman.

 Brit: Red, White, Black and Blue

-In Brit: Red, White, Black and Blue, Brit learns that Donald is a cyborg, who died while on a mission years ago before the Global Defence Agency was able to rescue parts of his brain and store it into a robotic body.
+In Brit: Red, White, Black and Blue, Brit learns that Donald Ferguson is a cyborg who died while on a mission years ago before the Global Defence Agency was able to rescue parts of his brain and transfer them into a robotic body.
 Brit then fends off an alien invasion.

-Brit: A.W.O.L.

-In Brit: A.W.O.L., Brit is back in action after his much needed time off and was assigned to a different division headed by Deputy Director Slitter.

-Brit: Fubar

-In Brit: Fubar, Brit faces off against another alien invasion.